-Configurable Digital Output (Pin 16)
+Output A (Pin 16)

-OUTPUT A is selectable as f_R , f_V , Data Out, or Port.
+Configurable Digital Output.
+Output A is selectable as f_R , f_V , Data Out, or Port.
 Bits A22 and A23 in the A register control the selection; see Figure 16.

-If A23 = A22 = high, OUTPUT A is configured as f_R .
+If A23 = A22 = high, Output A is configured as f_R .
 This signal is the buffered output of the 13-stage R counter.
-The f_R signal appears as normally low and pulses high, and can be used to verify the divide ratio of the R counter.
-This ratio extends from 5 to 8191 and is determined by the binary value loaded into bits R0-R12 in the R register.
-Also, direct access to the phase detectors via the REF{in} pin is allowed by choosing a divide value of 1 (see Figure 17).
-The maximum frequency at which the phase detectors operate is 2 MHz.
-Therefore, the frequency of f_R should not exceed 2 MHz.
+The f_R signal appears as normally low and pulses high.
+The f_R signal can be used to verify the divide ratio of the R counter.
+This ratio extends from 5 to 8191 and is determined by the binary value loaded into bits R0 through R12 in the R register.
+Also, direct access to the phase detectors via the REF ${in}$ pin is allowed by choosing a divide value of one.
+See Figure 17.
+The maximum frequency at which the phase detectors operate is 1 MHz.
+Therefore, the frequency of f_R should not exceed 1 MHz.

-If A23 = high and A22 = low, OUTPUT A is configured as f_V .
+If A23 = high and A22 = low, Output A is configured as f_V .
 This signal is the buffered output of the 12-stage N counter.
-The f_V signal appears as normally low and pulses high, and can be used to verify the operation of the prescaler,

-A counter, and N counter.
-The divide ratio between the f{in} input and the f_V signal is N × 64 + A. N is the divide ratio of the N counter and A is the divide ratio of the A counter.
+The f $V$ signal appears as normally low and pulses high.
+The f $V$ signal can be used to verify the operation of the prescaler, A counter, and N counter.
+The divide ratio between the f ${in}$ input and the f $V$ signal is N \times 64 + A. N is the divide ratio of the N counter and A is the divide ratio of the A counter.
 These ratios are determined by bits loaded into the A register.
 See Figure 16.
-The maximum frequency at which the phase detectors operate is 2 MHz.
-Therefore, the frequency of f_V should not exceed 2 MHz.
+The maximum frequency at which the phase detectors operate is 1 MHz.
+Therefore, the frequency of f $V$ should not exceed 1 MHz.

-If A23 = low and A22 = high, OUTPUT A is configured as Data Out.
+If A23 = low and A22 = high, Output A is configured as Data Out.
 This signal is the serial output of the 24-1/2-stage shift register.
-The bit stream is shifted out on the high-to-low transition of the CLK input.
-Upon power up, OUTPUT A is automatically configured as Data Out to facilitate cascading devices.
+The bit stream is shifted out on the high-to-low transition of the Clock input.
+Upon power up, Output A is automatically configured as Data Out to facilitate cascading devices.

-If A23 = A22 = low, OUTPUT A is configured as Port.
+If A23 = A22 = low, Output A is configured as Port.
 This signal is a general-purpose digital output which may be used as an MCU port expander.
 This signal is low when the Port bit (C1) of the C register is low, and high when the Port bit is high.